Q: I have a bad back. When should I see a pain specialist?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Pain management specialists offer additional interventions for back pain, such as:

 I like to compare the treatment of pain to making a soup.
-You throw in some physical therapy, possibly some medication, and/or an interventional procedure.
-If each treatment strategy helps 25 percent, then you reap their cumulative benefits.
+You throw in some physical therapy, possibly some medication, or an interventional procedure.
+If each treatment strategy helps 25%, then you reap their cumulative benefits.